Phase 1: System Structure#

 Systems are not intended to be place into a single unified relationship tree.
 There is no “root” System.
 The overall enterprise landscape is created by systems interconnected through APIs and partitioned through contexts.

 An abstract System represents a system, of which only the API is known.
 It is identified by the annotation emeland.io/p1-system-abstract (see below for details).
-This is usually is the case when the API is provided by an entity or organization that is external to the landscape covered by EmELand.
+This is usually the case when the API is provided by an entity or organization that is external to the landscape covered by EmELand.
 Alternatively it may identify a legacy system, which has not be documented within EmELand yet.

 Well known Annotations#